 The retrofit expanding fan brace fits up inside the existing hole in the ceiling and you tighten it to lock between two joists.
 Then the fan rated electrical box gets mounted to the brace with the included hardware.
 Bring your wires into the new fan box before attaching it to the the fan brace in the ceiling.

 You would also use the above technique to install a ceiling fan as that will require the use of a fan brace and box.
-See my post here about ceiling fans and the fan boxes.
+See my blog post here about installing a ceiling fan using existing wiring with fan rated electrical boxes.

-My post about replacing an old style pancake box may be helpful to you.
+My blog post about replacing an old style pancake box may be helpful to you.

-My post about wiring diagrams for ceiling lights and switches may be helpful.
+My blog post about wiring diagrams for ceiling lights and switches will be useful to you.